pyeventsourcing/esdbclient/README.md

 particular commit position, in this case from the commit position of the last recorded event that was received above.
 Another event is recorded before the subscription is restarted.
 Further events are recorded whilst the subscription is running.
-All the recorded events are received exactly once.
+The events we appended are received in the order they were recorded.

 ```python